Is your sweet tooth on the hunt for keto desserts?

 And that tiny selection sure is pricey.

-Fortunately, making your own sugar-free chocolate is not only easy and makes more financial sense, you’ll also have full control over the ingredients making it a healthier option.
+Fortunately, making your own sugar-free chocolate is not only easy and budget-friendly, you’ll also have full control over the ingredients making it a healthier option.

 #1: Healthy Homemade Keto Chocolate Bar

-Two other health-boosting ingredients in this recipe include cacao butter and maca powder, which give you a powerful antioxidant combination that may help your body better adapt to stressors.
+Two other health-boosting ingredients in this recipe include cacao butter with provides vitamin E and maca powder, a powerful antioxidant that has been linked to improved mood and increased energy levels.

 Plus, you’ll have 24 pieces of keto chocolate to portion out for snacks or share with your low carb amigos.

-If you’re looking for a no-bake chocolate bar recipe, the collagen packed keto chocolate up next fits the bill.
+If you’re looking for a no-bake chocolate bar recipe, the Perfect Keto Mallow Munch bars fits the bill.

-For a lighter Almond Joy-type candy bar sans junk and heavy in the health benefits department, these coconut collagen bars are the answer.
+For a lighter Almond Joy-type candy bar sans the junk and heavy carb load, these coconut collagen bars are the answer.